YellowKirby/swagger-ui-themeable/README.md

 ## Caveats

+> [!WARNING]
+> Consider this package a proof-of-concept that may break or be unsupported at any time.
+If you find this package useful please consider leaving a comment in https://github.com/YellowKirby/swagger-ui-themeable/issues/1.

 This package attempts to make as few changes as possible to the upstream stylesheet.
 Ideally this means it's a safe drop-in replacement, but also has a few drawbacks:
 - **Stability**: Variable names are automatically generated and may be changed or removed between different versions.
 See issue https://github.com/YellowKirby/swagger-ui-themeable/issues/1.
 - **Browser Support**: Some SASS features (such as `lighten()`) don't work with CSS variables.
 These have been replaced with [`color-mix()`](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value/color-mix), and should be fairly equivalent but require [a recent version of most browsers](https://caniuse.com/?search=color-mix) to work correctly.